HMS Active (H14): Second World War

 In October 1944, Active returned to British waters, serving with the 1st Destroyer Flotilla based at Portsmouth before being refitted in November–December that year.
-Active then returned to the Mediterranean, rejoining the Third Destroyer Flotilla, which was now based at Alexandria, Egypt.
+Active then returned to the Mediterranean, rejoining the Third Destroyer Flotilla, based at Alexandria, Egypt.
 Active was deployed in operations against German forces in the Aegean Sea and on 28 February 1945 captured a landing craft.
 On 2 March, Active took part in the capture of the island of Piskopi, north west of Rhodes.
 In May 1947 Active was decommissioned and sold for scrap.